Technology Collaboration Programme by:

 Outlook

 Switzerland continues its efforts to decarbonise the transport system.
 Numerous measures are in place, notably the electrification of vehicles and the promotion of the shift to more sustainable transportation modes.
 While the market for early adopters was saturated quite quickly, a further expansion of electromobility to a more price-sensitive majority depends much on the available car models and the individual charging situation.
-Most Swiss people are tenants and a large share of them live in apartment buildings.
-The availability of charging infrastructure in such situations remains a top priority.

 Delegate